Humility in marriage – can does it change a relationship?

 When I stopped trying to base my love on my husband’s ability to speak my love language fluently, everything changed.

 Your turn – what one thing has made the biggest difference in your marriage?
-What are you willing to give up for your marriage to flourish?
+Have you practiced humility in marriage and what have you learned?